The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Examples include:

-- Pain and Suffering: Compensation for physical pain and discomfort of nursing home neglect.
+Compensation for physical pain and discomfort due to the abuse.

 In some cases, punitive damages may also be awarded.
 These are intended to punish the wrongdoers and deter similar behavior in the future, particularly when the abuse was egregious or intentional.
 In these heinous cases, an experienced nursing home abuse lawyer will fight for punitive damages.